Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain

 \section{Conclusion and outlook}

-In this paper we have proposed a way of calibrating linear PHS models from given input-output time data in a direct approach: structure preservation defines a constrained optimization problem, which is solved by an adjoint-based gradient descent algorithm --- there is no need of first deriving a best-fit linear state-space model and then, in a post-processing step, finding the nearest PHS realization.
+In this paper we have proposed a way of calibrating linear PHS models from given input-output time data in a direct approach: structure preservation defines a constrained optimization problem, which is solved by an adjoint-based conjugate gradient descent algorithm --- there is no need of first deriving a best-fit linear state-space model and then, in a post-processing step, finding the nearest PHS realization.
 In addition, there is no need for parameterization to transfer the constrained optimization problem into an unconstrained one.
-Numerical results underpin the feasibility of our approach for both, synthetic data and a mass-spring-damper benchmark problem.
-In future work the authors plan to generalize the approach from linear PHS-ODE models to nonlinear PHS-ODE models and linear PHS-DAE models.
+Numerical results underpin the feasibility of our approach for both, synthetic data and a model reduction example employing a mass-spring-damper benchmark problem.